UNSW-CEEM/nempy/docs/source/intro.rst

 bids and generic constraints, processing these inputs so they are compatible with the Nempy SpotMarket class, and finally dispatching the spot market.
 The results can then be compared to historical results to gauge the model's accuracy.
 Figure 1 shows the results of this process for 1000 randomly selected dispatch intervals in 2019, comparing the modelled NSW energy price with historical prices.
-Here the model is configured to maximally reflect the NEM's dispatch procedure.
+Here the model is configured to maximally reflect the NEM's dispatch procedure (not including the Basslink switch run).
 The code to produce the results shown in this figure is available `here <https://nempy.readthedocs.io/en/latest/publications.html#source-code-for-figure-1>`_.
 Figure 2 shows a similar comparison, but without FCAS markets or generic constraints.
 The code to produce the results shown in Figure 2 is available `here <https://nempy.readthedocs.io/en/latest/publications.html#source-code-for-figure-2>`_.
 The simpler model produces a similar number of medianly priced intervals, however, outcomes for extreme ends of the price